fab5741/Toad-core/README.md

 ## Contributing

-Thank you for considering contributing to the Laravel framework!
+Thank you for considering contributing to the Toad framework!
 The contribution guide can be found in the [Contributing](CONTRIBUTING.md).

 ## Code of Conduct

-In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](CODE_OF_CONDUCT.md).
+In order to ensure that the Toad community is welcoming to all, please review and abide by the [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Security Vulnerabilities